 The answer to my Strawberry Jam Bars craving: peanut butter!

-I sincerely hope that I never feel too old or too “foodie” to enjoy an old-fashioned PB&J, especially when it’s in the form of a jam-stuffed peanut butter cookie bar.
+I sincerely hope that I never feel too old or too “foodie” to enjoy an old-fashioned PB and J, especially when it’s in the form of a jam-stuffed peanut butter cookie bar.

 The recipe has enough butter to make the bars taste like a true treat, and the rest of the moisture and tenderness comes from nonfat Greek yogurt.

-As you may suspect, these Strawberry Jam Bars taste wonderful snitched right from the container, especially when you should be eating lunch instead.
+As you may suspect, these peanut butter jelly bars taste wonderful snitched right from the container, especially when you should be eating lunch instead.
 (They are kind of like a sandwich, right?)

 That said, if you can muster up enough patience, the extra minute you’ll need to warm one up in the microwave and top it with vanilla ice cream will be very, very worth your while.